aadityasaini/Ransomware-3.0/Read_me.txt

 Logon to https://freedns.afraid.org/subdomain/
 Google your public IP
-Edit newupdate.twilightparadox.com	to your public IP and then save it
+Redirect free dns domain to your public IP